 The Model always carries mixing ratios for water vapour and ozone as spatially varying fields.
 Water vapour is always prognostic.
 If neither UKCA or the Cariolle scheme is in use the ozone concentrations come from an ancillary file and the mixing ratios of other gases are held as uniform fields (unless the carbon cycle is used, when carbon dioxide is also held as a 3-dimensional field).
-The value of the mixing ratios of these uniform fields can be specified as fixed during a run or changing throughout a run using the UMUI panels under Atmosphere \rightarrow Scientific parameters and section \rightarrow Specification of trace gases.
+The value of the mixing ratios of these uniform fields can be specified as fixed during a run or changing throughout a run using the run_radiation options for specification of trace gases.

 When UKCA is on however, it is possible to couple the radiation code to the fields which are tracers in UKCA for any specific model configuration.
-For troposphere only models this will normally only be O_3 and CH_4 while stratospheric configurations will typically also allow N2O, CFC11, CFC12, CFC113 and HCFC22 to be coupled to radiation.
+For troposphere only models this will normally only be O_3 and CH_4 while stratospheric configurations will typically also allow N_2O , CFC11, CFC12, CFC113 and HCFC22 to be coupled to radiation.

-The coupling is set up via the UKCA follow on panel COUPL where there are tick boxes for each of the gases which can be coupled to the radiation code.
+The coupling is set up from Rose in the UKCA namespace, where there are switches for each of the gases which can be coupled to the radiation code.
+These control the following logicals: